Kotaro Kiyooka: 2024

 At the qualifier, he defeated U23 European finalist Abdulmazhid Kudiev, Olympian Yun Jun-sik and Yuan Shaohua to reach the Olympic quota.
 He thus represented Japan at the 2024 Summer Olympics.

 In June, Kiyooka entered the Polyák Imre & Varga János Memorial Tournament, where after a first-round loss to three-time World champion Haji Aliyev, he rebounded with victories over reigning World champion Ismail Musukaev, NCAA finalist and fellow Olympian Austin Gomez, and Abbas Ebrahimzade, winning gold.

 In August, Kiyooka made his Olympic debut at the 2024 Summer Olympics in Paris.
 On the first day, he opened up with a technical fall over Maxim Saculțan from Moldova, followed by hard-fought victories over returning World finalist Sebastian Rivera from Puerto Rico and Asian Games champion Tömör-Ochiryn Tulga from Mongolia, cruising to the finals and securing a medal.
-In the gold-medal bout, he defeated World champion Rahman Amouzad from Iran, becoming the Olympic champion at the age of 23.
+In the gold-medal bout, he defeated world champion Rahman Amouzad from Iran, becoming an Olympic champion at age 23.

-Throughout October and November, Kiyooka competed in the Bundesliga, in Germany, for club KSC Hösbach.
-He recorded a 4–1 record for them, shifting between the 66, 71 and 75 kilogram weight classes.
+Throughout October and November, Kiyooka competed in the Bundesliga in Germany for club KSC Hösbach.
+He recorded a 4–1 record for them, shifting between the 66, 71, and 75-kilogram weight classes.